Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

 ## Background

- This document assumes that you're familiar with HTML and general networking.
+ This document assumes that you are familiar with HTML and general networking.

  The increasing amount of applications moving to the web has made "HTTP Scripting" more frequently requested and wanted.
 To be able to automatically